 10 Strategic Elements for a Culture of Convenience

 There are certain aspects of a business that can be adapted and applied as part of an overall strategy to build a culture of convenience within an organization.
 These 10 Strategic Elements can help you improve your business and build your own culture of convenience:

-Technology/IT: This includes not only your actual IT systems, networks, and equipment, but also the strategy and business requirements behind all those systems, as well as any API and website integrations you work with.
-Additionally, consider: how are you managing security and risk?
+- Technology/IT: This includes not only your actual IT systems, networks, and equipment, but also the strategy and business requirements behind all those systems, as well as any API and website integrations you work with.
+Additionally, you need to consider: how are you managing security and risk?

-Reporting & Financials: This is all the numbers – your financial statements and performance and analytics reports as well as how you understand and analyze your financials.
+- Reporting & Financials: This is all the numbers – your financial statements, performance and analytics reports, as well as how you understand and analyze your financials.
 What are your Key Performance Indicators (KPIs)?

 More Insight Into Creating a Culture of Convenience

-For more information on these strategic elements, and to learn how you can create a culture of convenience in your business, check out the Culture of Convenience podcast.
+For more information on these strategic elements, and how you can create a culture of convenience in your business, check out the Culture of Convenience podcast.